 If you go to your doctor or the emergency room with chest pain, a chest injury or shortness of breath, you will typically get a chest X-ray.
 The image helps your doctor determine whether you have heart problems, a collapsed lung, pneumonia, broken ribs, emphysema, cancer or any of several other conditions.

-The chest X-ray is a common way to diagnose disease.
-But it can also be used to tell whether a certain treatment is working.
-Some people have a series of chest X-rays done over time, to track whether a health problem is getting better or worse.
+Some people have a series of chest X-rays done over time to track whether a health problem is getting better or worse.

 A chest X-ray helps detect problems with your heart and lungs.
 The chest X-ray on the left is normal.
 The image on the right shows a mass in the right lung.

 Chest X-rays are a common type of exam.
-A chest X-ray is often among the first procedures you'll undergo if your doctor suspects you have heart or lung disease.
-It can also be used to check how you are responding to treatment.
+A chest X-ray is often among the first procedures you'll have if your doctor suspects heart or lung disease.
+A chest X-ray can also be used to check how you are responding to treatment.

 A chest X-ray can reveal many things inside your body, including: